Home » Breakfast » Lemon Blueberry Zucchini Bread

 Sharing is caring!

-Sweet zucchini bread loaded with juicy blueberries and topped with a tart lemon glaze.
-This easy zucchini bread recipe is super moist, uses a ton of zucchini, and doesn’t require a mixer!
+Sweet zucchini bread loaded with juicy blueberries and topped with a sweet lemon glaze.
+This easy zucchini bread recipe is super moist, uses loads of zucchini, and doesn’t require a mixer!

 Lemon Glazed Blueberry Zucchini Bread For Breakfast